This article is part of The Ascender, the Highrise platform for articles and resources.

 Reacting emotionally may escalate the situation further and lead to confirmation bias.

 Give sufficient time to the complainer and allow them to articulate their feelings and experience.
-This means not interrupting them, maintaining eye contact, paying attention to non-verbal clues, and asking questions for clarification, such as, "could you kindly clarify more on that particular incident?" etc.
+This entails, avoiding interruption of conversation, maintaining eye contact, paying attention to non-verbal clues, and asking questions& clarifications: such as "Could you kindly clarify more on that particular incident?" etc.

-In the course of this, note the complaints, preferably by writing them down.
-Ask them if they have more complaints.
-This will help you provide comprehensive feedback.
+In the course of this, note the complaints preferably by writing them down.
+Also, ask them if they have more complaints.
+This will assist you to provide comprehensive feedback.

 2. Gather information regarding the complaint.